 After nearly 24 hours I just starting to feel only slightly better.
 This was a good call.
 Never be afraid to call off a hike.
 It’s not worth it!

 I still managed to hike 65 km from Wednesday through to Friday.
-I throughly enjoyed the challenges, scenery, wildlife and the diversity of the countryside on this adventure.
+I thoroughly enjoyed the challenges, scenery, wildlife and the diversity of the countryside on this adventure.
 I wouldn’t change anything and I was happy with my preparations and backup plans I had in place.

 I’m not 100% certain about the sleep system I tested on this hike and I have very mixed feelings about the advantages and disadvantages with the small size sleeping pad.
 Although, I was quite happy to have the sleeping mat with me as I needed it to rest after I fell ill.